 Senior sitters can even provide Convalescent Care if your loved one is recovering in hospital.
 They can visit your loved one in hospital if you’re unable to and provide much needed companionship and emotional support.
 Recovery can be an overwhelming time, especially if it leads to reduced mobility and the inability to continue with usual activities.
 Having a companion to talk to and support you can boost self esteem and reduce the risk of infections or relapses.

 Whatever your circumstances, we provide quality Convalescent Care at Home that’s delivered by professionally trained Carers.
-We personalise care depending on specific needs; whether that’s regular, visiting care at agreed times or continuous Live-in Care to provide round the clock reassurance.
+We personalise care depending on special needs; whether that’s regular, Visiting Care at agreed times or continuous Live-in Care to provide round the clock reassurance.

 Day care centres are a popular way for elderly people to enjoy time with other people of similar ages, maintain their independence and improve their quality of life.